 Morally, the result has been catastrophic.
 Out-of-wedlock pregnancies have skyrocketed, and no wonder.

-“An officer wonders if society is ready for the coarsening and ‘defeminizing' effect a co-ed military has, where thousands of man and women bunk and dress in open spaces of warehouse barracks ‘without a wisp of privacy.'
+“An officer wonders if society is ready for the coarsening and ‘defeminizing' effect a co-ed military has, where thousands of men and women bunk and dress in open spaces of warehouse barracks ‘without a wisp of privacy.'
 A female soldier said they never quite get used to changing their clothes in front of men in co-ed tents (Calvary Contender, Feb.
 1, 1994).

-In the modern gender-neutral military a massive amount of time and money is spent on such things as investigating reports of sexual harassment that could be spent on the real business of defending the nation.
+In the modern gender-neutral military a massive amount of time and money is spent on things such as investigating reports of sexual harassment that could be spent on the real business of defending the nation.

 Was General Harrison deluded by the “old-fashioned” thinking of his era, or did American men of bygone days know something and feel something that today's men do not?

 No doubt, the latter is the case.
 American men of past generations would not have conceived of sending the women off to war.
 That was a man's task.
 Frequent was the occasion in which the women fought alongside their men, but that was on a local level when individual farms and communities were attacked.
 Men, not women, are physically and emotionally equipped to be warriors.
 Men are not women, and women are not men.
 The vast differences are designed by God for the different roles that each gender plays in this present world.

 Retired U.S. Army Lt.
 Col. Bob Maginnis warns: